 The bill, S.B.
 No. 1167, proposes significant amendments to the Civil Practice and Remedies Code regarding the limitations periods for personal injury suits arising from specific offenses against children or disabled individuals.
 It eliminates the existing two-year limitations period for such suits, allowing individuals to bring forth claims at any time if the injury results from violations of certain Penal Code sections related to sexual assault, continuous sexual abuse, trafficking, and indecency with a child.
-The bill also redesignates and amends existing sections to reflect these changes, specifically introducing a new section, 16.0046, which states that there is no limitations period for these types of personal injury claims.
+The bill also redesignates a section of the code to establish that there is no limitations period for these specific personal injury claims.

 Statutes affected: Introduced: Civil Practice and Remedies Code 16.003, Civil Practice and Remedies Code 16.0045 (Civil Practice and Remedies Code 16)